xczhou-astro/galaxyEmulator/README.md

 ### Add filters
 `python add_filters.py CSST.NUV,CSST.u,CSST.g --directory='CSST_filters'`

-throughput files should be readable by np.loadtxt(), and a header is required indicating the unit of wavelength
+throughput files should be readable by `np.loadtxt()`, and a header is required indicating the unit of wavelength

 or

-You can add filters directly to Data/filters/, with format like CSST/filter.fil
+You can add filters directly to `Data/filters/`, with format like `CSST/filter.fil`

 ### Initialization